Photo by Ian Taylor on Unsplash

 This is a very important part.
 Here, I have connected a volume with mongodb container to store our data and persist it.
 So, if we shut down the whole application the data will persist in the volume and we can reuse it.

-mongo-db is the name of the database and /data/db is the file path inside the mongo image where the data is going when the request is made.
-What I have done is that the volume and data in the mongo image are going hand-in-hand, but the data in the mongo image will be deleted if the container shuts down but it will persist in the volume named mongo-db.
+is the file path inside the mongo image where the data is going when the request is made.
+What I have done is that the volume and data in the mongo image are going hand-in-hand, but the data in the mongo image will be deleted if the container shuts down but it will persist in the volume named mongo-db

 volumes: